 After you’ve had the chance to review both the loan offers and the lenders themselves, it’s time to decide.

-While many borrowers gravitate toward the loan with the lowest rate of interest, it is worth remembering that the lowest rate might not amount to the lowest amount of total interest paid on a loan.
+While many borrowers gravitate toward the loan with the lowest interest rate, it is worth remembering that the lowest rate might not amount to the lowest amount of total interest paid on a loan.

 Also, a loan that charges an origination fee could end up costing more than a loan with a higher rate of interest that does not charge an origination fee.
 Often, an origination fee is added to the balance of the loan, with the interest rate calculated on top of this new figure.